markokajzer/discord-soundbot/README.md

 ## Contributing

 This bot is a dear passion project of mine.
-If you have any suggestions for new features or improvements, feel free to open an issue or talk to me on Discord.
+If you encounter any bugs, or have any suggestions for new features or improvements, feel free to open an issue or talk to me on Discord.
 I'll be glad to look into it!

 In particular, thanks to these splendid lads for providing localization: